Salariya Book Company

-The Salariya Book Company is an independent publishing house based in Brighton, United Kingdom, which publishes children’s non-fiction, fiction and baby books both domestically and internationally.
+The Salariya Book Company is an independent publishing house founded in 1989 and based in Brighton, United Kingdom, which publishes children’s non-fiction, fiction and baby books both domestically and internationally.
 Salariya books are published in the UK through its Book House, Scribblers and Scribo imprints.

 History

 The Salariya Book Company was founded by David Salariya as a book-packaging company in 1989 in Brighton, England.
-In 2002, it started publishing under its imprint Book House, going on to launch the imprint Scribblers (designed to develop key learning skills for babies and pre-school children) in 2007 and the children’s fiction imprint Scribo in 2009.
+In 2002, the company started publishing under its imprint Book House, going on to launch the imprint Scribblers (designed to develop key learning skills for babies and pre-school children) in 2007 and the children’s fiction imprint Scribo in 2009.

 Founder

 David Salariya was born in Dundee, Scotland in 1954.
 He attended Ancrum Road Primary School then Harris Academy, before studying illustration and printmaking at Duncan of Jordanstone College of Art and Design, Dundee, specialising in book design in his postgraduate year.
 He worked as a freelance illustrator and designer before founding The Salariya Book Company in 1989.
 He lives in Brighton with his wife Shirley and their son Jonathan.